UnExCo Home

 When you are near a nest, rapid air movements, blocking flight paths, and jostling or breathing on the nests can initiate an attack by all of the colony immediately.
 Try not to let this happen....

-Sting Advice
+Common Sting Advice

 Cooling the area is soothing, the same as for bee stings.
 In exceptional cases, hornet stings, like any other insect stings, can induce an allergic reaction, some experts say this results from an overactive immune system.
 Considerable swelling and redness in the affected areas are sometimes the result.
 In the case of a reaction such as this, you should always see a doctor to be on the safe side.